 Popular Luciano's bills itself as "Boise's favorite hole-in-the-wall local Italian restaurant," and TripAdvisor reviewers confirm that it's a great place for a classic, unpretentious meal.
 Dinner often comes with a wait (reservations aren't accepted), but diners say the pasta and warm ciabatta are worth the wait.

-Stepping into Sabatino's is like an automatic time warp.
-There's a bow-tie-wearing staff, live music, and a supper-club feel, plus diners say the complimentary pizza bread is a nice bonus.
+Stepping into Sabatino's is like an automatic time warp: There's a bow-tie-wearing staff, live music, and a supper-club feel.
+Diners say the complimentary pizza bread is a nice bonus.
 It's only fitting that an old-school dish like veal earns the most raves from reviewers.

 City: Des Moines

-Tursi's Latin King has been serving authentic Italian in Des Moines since 1947, and has scores of "Best Italian" awards from locals.
-Don't leave without trying their specialty, chicken spiedini: It's marinated chicken breast that has been rolled in breadcrumbs, charbroiled, and is served up with a special sauce.
+Tursi's Latin King has been serving authentic Italian in Des Moines since 1947 and won scores of "Best Italian" awards from locals.
+Don't leave without trying the restaurant's specialty, chicken spiedini.
+It's marinated chicken breast rolled in bread crumbs, charbroiled, and served with a special sauce.

 Opened in 1944, family-owned Savute's has reportedly fed Elvis Presley and other luminaries.
-A dive in the best sense of the word, the dinner-only restaurant also churns out respectable steaks, though reviewers say traditional red-sauce favorites like lasagna and spaghetti are your best bet.
+A dive in the best sense of the word, the dinner-only restaurant also churns out respectable steaks, although reviewers say traditional red-sauce favorites like lasagna and spaghetti are the best bet.

-Trolleys bound for Cincinnati used to clack by the doorway of Pompilio's when it opened in 1933, and its storied history continues: Everyone from gangsters to Marilyn Monroe are said to have eaten here.
-It even played host to a famous scene in "Rain Man."
+Trolleys bound for Cincinnati used to clack by the doorway of Pompilio's when it opened in 1933, and its storied history continues: Everyone from gangsters to Marilyn Monroe is said to have eaten here.
+The restaurant was even the location of a famous scene in "Rain Man."
 Fortunately, the food is still up to snuff — the cannoli in particular, fans say.

 Elegant Aldo's in Baltimore's Little Italy manages to bring a more upscale, romantic feel to old-world Italian dining.
-The osso bucco and all of the veal dishes are standouts, fans say, but those in the mood for a splurge might want to try the signature Tournedos Rossini -- grilled filet mignon and seared foie gras in a truffle wild mushroom sauce.
+The osso buco and all the veal dishes are standouts, fans say, but those in the mood for a splurge might want to try the signature tournedos Rossini — grilled filet mignon and seared foie gras in a truffle wild mushroom sauce.